JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

     ```

 3. If you need to run instrumented (emulator) tests for Android, you have to amend your Gradle configuration further:
-   1. Add the following code to the `androidTarget` block, and follow IDE's suggestions to add missing imports:
+   1. Add the following code to the `androidTarget` block and follow IDE's suggestions to add missing imports:

       ```kotlin
       kotlin {